NicolasHug/Surprise/doc/source/building_custom_algo.rst

     :name: mean_rating_user_item.py
     :lines: 22-35

-Predicting the mean rating for an item would have been done in a similar fashion using the ``ir`` field.
 Note that it would have been a better idea to compute all the user means in the ``train`` method, thus avoiding the same computations multiple times.

 When the prediction is impossible